Writing Strategies for Teachers

 Encourage Peer Review

 In my own classroom, I've seen how these strategies can transform reluctant writers.
 One student, let's call him Alex, was particularly resistant to writing assignments.
 He would often write a few sentences, then claim he was "done."
 But when we started breaking down tasks, using prompts, and incorporating daily writing routines, Alex began to engage more with his writing.
 Peer reviews were particularly helpful, as he started receiving positive feedback from his peers, boosting his confidence.
+When we introduced tools that provide continuous writing support, Alex found he could get help whenever he got stuck, rather than waiting for the next class.
 Over time, Alex went from writing a few sentences to crafting full-length essays with ease.

 Try BrightRoom and see how much more your students can write.